MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-services-api/index.md

 ---
-title: "MapServices API Reference | Microsoft Docs"
+title: MapServices API Reference | Microsoft Docs
-description: Bing Maps Services API Reference for the Android and iOS SDK ms.author: "pablocan"
+description: The overview page for the MapServices API Reference section contains tables containing descriptions and links to more information for each of the MapServices classes, Enumerations and interfaces. ms.author: pablocan
 ---

 # MapServices API Reference